ammarsys/pyaww/README.md

  - Yes!
 See [this](https://github.com/ammarsys/pyaww/tree/main/recipes) directory.

 ### How do I contribute?
- - To make a code change, make a fork of this repository, edit it and make a pull requests.
+ - To make a code change, make a fork of this repository, edit it and make a pull request.
+Make sure to follow PEP8 and document your code.

 ### How to use this module in an async enviorment?
  - Look into [this](https://pypi.org/project/aioify/) library.

 ### Where are the documentations?
  - Over [here](https://ammarsys.github.io/pyaww-docs/).

+### How to manually construct a class?
+ - Import the class (such as pyaww.file) and pass following things File({...}, client).
+The dots inside the dictionary represent class variables.